MwaniN/MwaniN/README.md

 - 👋🏿 Hi, I’m Mwani.
 - 👀 I’m interested in learning how to make new things.
-- 🌱 I'm proficient with JavaScript, React, Node, Express, and PostgreSQL.
+- 🌱 I'm proficient in JavaScript, React, Node, Express, and PostgreSQL.
 - ✨ I'm improving my CSS and Typescript knowledge.
 - ✍🏿 Please feel free to drop a line with any questions!